dgillis/pg_json_query/README.md

 $$ LANGUAGE SQL STABLE;
 ```

-It might also be able to apply some restrictions to the purchases we're including:
+It might also be useful to apply some restrictions on the purchases included in the sum:

 ```SQL
 -- Includes only purchases made on or after the given date